Khalia Collier: Life and career

 Collier was born and raised in St. Louis.
 Collier played for Fort Zumwalt South High School and college basketball at Columbia College and Missouri Baptist University.
 Graduating with a degree in communications, Collier went on to work for a Fortune 500 company, but quickly returned to basketball, purchasing the Surge in 2011.
 As a member of the Women's Blue Chip Basketball League, the Surge won two championships under Collier's direction.
 As of 2019, the Surge have moved to the GWBA, where Collier also serves as the league's commissioner.
 The Surge play home games at the Washington University in St. Louis Field House.

+She is also an annual "SMWW Basketball Career Conference" speaker for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.